"A Sisterhood Behind the Scenes": Andrea Mitchell on Women in Journalism | Washingtonian (DC)

 Where do you see women leading the charge elsewhere?

 We have some extraordinary women journalists [outside NBC News].
-I don’t’ want to mention too many specifically [in case] I will fail to recognize somebody.
+I don’t want to mention too many specifically [in case] I will fail to recognize somebody.
 One of the things that’s less well known is that we all support each other.
 We are a sisterhood behind the scenes.
 That was very true of the Clinton press corps—it was predominantly female, whether by accident or design, I don’t know.
 We all gravitated to each other, and we were all very supportive of each other.

 In what ways do you support each other?